 - Industry – Foodborne Illness Investigation Training and Recall Response (I-FIIT)

-- The I-FIIT Workshop is available online for 6 CE
+- The I-FIIT Workshop is available online for 6 continuing education credits

 Environmental Health Saves Lives, Saves Money, and Protects Our Future